somaazure/Agentic-AI-Firecrawl-MCP-Websearch-tools/README.md

 - **SSE endpoint**: http://localhost:8000/sse
 - **API documentation**: http://localhost:8000/docs

+#### This interface is much more user-friendly than the Swagger UI and provides a complete web interface for your AI Agent System!
+execute this command in terminal: start testing/test_scraping.html

 ## 🎯 Smart Routing Mechanism

 The system implements intelligent routing between vector database and web search: